-In this article we will show you the basic differences between the Star schema and Snowflake schema in SSAS
+In this article, we will show you the basic differences between the Star schema and Snowflake schema in SSAS

 Star Schema Vs Snowflake Schema

-Below table will show the difference between the Star Schema and Snowflake Schema or star schema vs snowflake schema in SSAS.
+The below table will show the difference between the Star Schema and Snowflake Schema or star schema vs snowflake schema in SSAS.

 |STAR Schema||Snowflake Schema|